 It is the desire and purpose of VAS teachers to provide quality instruction and excellence in scholastic standards.
-For specific information on K-8 see page 19 and 9-12 see page 23-26 academics, please refer to those campus specific sections further in this handbook.
+For specific information on K-8 and 9-12 academics, please refer to those campus specific sections further in this handbook.

 FACTS/RenWeb